Skip to main content

 Sacred ceremonies honor ancestral traditions in Saint Lucia weddings

-St. Lucian civil ceremonies are mandatory government-officiated marriages required by law since 1957, costing $150-$300 USD and taking 30-45 minutes.
+St. Lucian civil ceremonies are mandatory government-officiated marriages required by law since 1957.
 Every couple marrying in St. Lucia must complete this ceremony at a government registry office before any religious or symbolic ceremony can be legally recognized.

 Civil Ceremony Requirements and Process

-Marriage license requirements in St. Lucia allow couples to marry with just 2 days on-island for standard licenses or same-day for express licenses (additional $200 USD).
-This accessibility makes St. Lucia competitive with Las Vegas wedding packages while offering tropical settings.
+Marriage license requirements in St. Lucia allow couples to marry with just 2 days on-island for standard licenses or same-day for express licenses (additional fee).
+This accessibility makes St. Lucia a popular destination alongside other wedding hotspots like Jamaica and Barbados.

 Documentation needed includes: